-Bills' primary nurse, Harmeet Sokhi, a police suspect, said she conducted a blood sugar test with a glucometer which showed a 6.4 mmol/L reading.
+A nurse, who is a police suspect and has interim name suppression, said she conducted a blood sugar test with a glucometer which showed a 6.4 mmol/L reading.

-However, when investigators searched the past readings on the glucometers no evidence of Sokhi's reading was found.
+However, when investigators searched the past readings on the glucometers no evidence of the nurse's reading was found.

 Boswell described the insulin as a "gorilla" in Bills' system hidden among several other red flags.